 Chateau La Clemence can be enjoyed on the young side with an hour or so decanting.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.

 However, I find the wine is usually better with 3-7 years of bottle age.
-Of course that can vary slightly, depending on the vintage character.
-In the best years, Chateau La Clemence will best between 5 and 14 years of age after the vintage.
+Of course, that can vary slightly, depending on the vintage character.
+In the best years, Chateau La Clemence will be best between 5 and 14 years of age after the vintage.

 Serving Chateau La Clemence with Wine, Food, Pairing Tips

 Chateau La Clemence is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
 Chateau La Clemence is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.